Vito-Scaraggi/biometric_blockchain/README.md

-# biometric_blockchain
+# Biometric blockchain simulator
-Biometric blockchain simulator ver 1.0
+Biometric blockchain simulator ver 1.0\
-Implementation of RSA and ECDSA-based blockchain protocol using fuzzy signatures.
+Implementation of two RSA- and ECDSA-based digital signature protocols inserted into a blockchain that adopts an ad-hoc Proof of Work for user biometric recognition.